Addressing cardiovascular health in a changed and changing world

 Show more information on Brando Benifei

-Brando Benifei is a Member of the European Parliament and Head of the Italian S&D MEP Delegation.
-Benifei is also the Co-Chair of the MEP Heart Group, where he works to raise cardiovascular diseases as a priority on the EU political agenda.
-A member of the Internal Market and Consumer Protection Committee (IMCO), he is the rapporteur for the Single Market Programme and shadow rapporteur for the European Social Fund Plus.
+Brando Benifei is a Member of the European Parliament and is the Head of the Italian S&D MEP Delegation.
+Benifei was also the Co-Chair of the MEP Heart Group, where he worked to raise cardiovascular diseases as a priority on the EU political agenda.
+A former member of the Internal Market and Consumer Protection Committee (IMCO), he was the rapporteur for the Single Market Programme and shadow rapporteur for the European Social Fund Plus.
 Benifei received the MEP Award for his work on employment, social affairs and youth unemployment.

 Dr Héctor Bueno